 Christ Chapel New Testament Church

-In the attempt to address addiction and mental health issues, New Life II utilizes trained Integrated Healing Coaches (IHC) to implement addiction recovery related support to participants.
-Our IHCs are people who are in recovery and have been trained to use their life experiences as tools to assist individuals in all stages of their recovery.
-Our IHCs are graduates of the Integrated Healing Coaches training provided by New Life II, and are certified by the Connecticut Certification Board.
-IHCs are available for one-to-one support to meet with an individual struggling with an addiction, mental health and reentry related issue.
+In the attempt to address addiction and mental health issues, New Life II utilizes trained Integrated Healing Facilitators (IHF) to implement addiction recovery-related support to participants.
+Our IHFs are people who are in recovery and have been trained to use their life experiences as tools to assist individuals in all stages of their recovery.
+Our IHFs are graduates of the Integrated Healing Facilitators Institute, whose trainers are provided by New Life II and are certified by the Connecticut Certification Board.
+IHFs are available for one-to-one support to meet with an individual struggling with an addiction, mental health and reentry-related issue.

-New Life II’s IHC provide non-clinical, mutual peer-to-peer support to people whose lives have been affected by addiction, incarceration, trauma, and other life changing situations.
+New Life II’s IHF provides non-clinical, mutual peer-to-peer support to people whose lives have been affected by addiction, incarceration, trauma, and other life-changing situations.
 Our team is comprised of individuals who draw from their own diverse experiences and backgrounds to build meaningful relationships.
 Participants come from throughout the state of Connecticut.
 The work we do is flexible and designed to meet the individual where they are in their recovery, with enthusiasm and understanding, and without pressure or judgment.

 - Support each individual in identifying what is important to them and facilitate connections with their community and its resources.

 - Provide supports, or act as liaisons to individuals or systems identified as needed by the individual.